-Hepatotoxicity induced by CCl4 is widely used as a model for the study of experimental liver damage in rats, since the liver the main site of biotransformation.
-This hepatotoxicity model is the result of cytochrome P450dependent reductive dehalogenation [7], during which CCl4 induces liver damage in the rat following its biotransformation by the cytochrome P450 system trichloromethyl (CCl3).
-It is a highly reactive free radical, which reacts rapidly molecular oxygen with to produce trichloromethyl eroxyl (CCl3O2).
-These highly toxic radicals can react with cellular macromolecules; proteins, DNA and membrane lipids then induce oxidation of unsaturated fatty acids of phospholipids present in the cell membrane, resulting in lipid peroxidation in hepatocyte membranes [8, 9], thus disrupting the homeostasis of Ca2+ that causes liver cell destruction [15].
+Hepatotoxicity induced by CCl4 is widely used as a model for the study of experimental liver damage in rats, since the main site liver is the of its biotransformation.
+This hepatotoxicity model is the result of cytochrome P450dependent reductive dehalogenation [7], during which CCl4 induces liver damage in the rat following its biotransformation by cytochrome P450 the system into trichloromethyl (CCl_3).
+It is a highly reactive free radical, which reacts rapidly with molecular oxygen to produce trichloromethyl eroxyl (CCl_3O_2).
+These highly toxic radicals can react with cellular macromolecules;proteins, DNA and membrane lipids then induce oxidation of unsaturated fatty acids of phospholipids present in the cell membrane, resulting in lipid peroxidation in hepatocyte membranes [8, 9], thus disrupting the homeostasis of Ca2+ that causes liver cell destruction [15].